extcode/cart_products/Documentation/Editor/Measures/Index.rst

 The shipping costs shall depend on the weight of the sum of all products in the order.

-* Use field 'Service Attribute 1' and overwrite its label with 'Weight'.
+* Use field :guilabel:`Service Attribute 1` and overwrite its label with 'Weight'.
 * Suppress the output of the other two fields to not confuse editors.
 * Set in TypoScript (here for Germany (`de`)) `plugin.tx_cart.shipping.countries.de.options.1.extra = by_service_attribute_1_sum`